ptdecker/cbasics/STYLE.md

 * Following Plauger's advice, standard library #includes are ordered alphabetically.

+* 'exit()' is used to terminate 'main()' only when file operations are used.
+Otherwise, 'return' is utilized.
+This avoids the extra overhead performed by exit (attempting to run atexit funcitons, and closing files) and it avoids the inclusion of <stdlib.h> when otherwise not needed.
+Note that the situation is a bit differnt in C++, c.f. http://stackoverflow.com/questions/461449/return-statement-vs-exit-in-main. 'exit()' is also used to terminate on hard failures outside of 'main()'.
+See also (K&R) pp. 26, 164.

 ## Source

 (K&R) "The C Programming Language, 2nd Edition", Brian W. Kernighan, Dennis M. Ritchie.